ChrisHutchinson1982/CV/README.md

 ## Experience

----

 ### HSBC | WPB Credit Control Services (2020 to 2022)

 _Global Business Analyst and Platform Manager_

-- Effectively led a team managing critical systems and reporting used by 5.1k employees operating over 25+ countries.
+- Effectively led a team managing critical systems used by 5.1k employees operating over 25+ countries.
 - Successfully sustained vital processes with a rapid shift to 100% remote working due to Covid-19.
-- Served as bridge between development teams and business to design and deliver value-adding technology and reporting.
+- Served as bridge between development teams and business to design and deliver value-adding technology.
 - Spearheaded end to end transition of global system infrastructure to a digital future state solution.
 - Collaborated with IT and Analytics to streamline and automate global reporting within Qlik Sense.